madunixman/fika/README.md

 *	Mocha

 I had to resolve for something else to name a bunch of scripts for daily survival in a highly IDE-driven environment.
+Therefore I decided to up the svedish name for "Coffee Break".

 ## Subcommands